 Any person who believes that the school or any staff person has discriminated against a student has the right to file a complaint.
-A formal complaint can be made in writing to the school district’s Civil Rights Coordinator or District Section 504/ADA Compliance Officers at: Dublin City Schools, 5175 Emerald Parkway, Dublin, OH 43017: phone (614) 764-5913.
+A formal complaint can be made in writing to the school district’s Civil Rights Coordinator or District Section 504/ADA Compliance Officer at: Dublin City Schools, 5175 Emerald Parkway, Dublin, OH 43017: phone (614) 764-5913.

-Stephanie Armbruster, Coordinator of Human Resources, is the district’s Civil Rights Coordinator.
+Karli Collins, Coordinator of Human Resources, is the district’s Civil Rights Coordinator.

-Chris Ondrus (elementary and secondary schools; firstname.lastname@example.org);
+Chris Ondrus (elementary and secondary schools; email@example.com).

 Any complaint will be investigated and a response, in writing, will be given to the concerned person within 15 days.
-The Civil Rights Coordinator and District Section 504/ADA Compliance Officers can provide additional information concerning access to equal education opportunity.
+The Civil Rights Coordinator and District Section 504/ADA Compliance Officer can provide additional information concerning access to equal education opportunity.
 Under no circumstances will the district threaten or retaliate against anyone who raises or files a complaint.

 Student Support Services

 Dublin City Schools offers many services to ensure equal opportunity for all children, including enrichment services, early childhood education, academic intervention, Title I math, reading support programs, services to support English language learners, home instruction, special education, and related services such as speech and language therapy, physical therapy, occupational therapy, adapted physical education services, psychological services, mental health services, and transportation.
-Support is also available through our school counselors, substance use disorder counselors, school nurses, and alternative education opportunities.
+Support is also available through our school counselors, substance use disorder counselors, school nurses, student support specialists and alternative education opportunities.

 Parents who are in need of effective language assistance with respect to school programs and activities are entitled to these services from Dublin City Schools free of charge.
 Parents who self-identify as Limited English Proficient in at least one area (speaking, reading, writing and/or understanding English) may contact Dublin City Schools at firstname.lastname@example.org for language support.
 Please be sure to include your full name and school(s).